 The storage of data usually includes four types of media with an increasing amount of reliability: the main memory, the magnetic disk, the magnetic tape, and the optical disk.
-There are many different forms of failure that can have an effect on database processing and/or transaction and each of them has to be dealt with differently.
-Some data failures can affect main memory only, while others involve non-volatile or secondary storage also.
+Many different forms of failure can affect database processing and/or transaction, and each of them has to be dealt with differently.
+Some data failures can affect the main memory only, while others involve non-volatile or secondary storage also.
 Among the sources of failure are:

 - Failures of media, such as head crashes or unreadable media that results in the loss of portions of secondary storage.

-- There can be application software errors, such as logical errors which are accessing the database that can cause one or more transactions to abort or fail.
+- There can be application software errors, such as logical errors that are accessing the database that can cause one or more transactions to abort or fail.

 - Carelessness or unintentional destruction of data or directories by operators or users.

 - Damage or intentional corruption or hampering of data (using malicious software or files) hardware or software facilities.